-In northern New South Wales, Cabarita's hinterland is awash with sugar cane, from which rum is made.
-Soltera uses molasses produced at the local sugar mill at Condong to make its spirit.
+In northern New South Wales, the hinterland of Cabarita Beach is awash with sugar cane - the base ingredient from which rum is made.
+Soltera is produced from molasses sourced from the local sugar mill at Condong near Murwillumbah.

-It presents in its aromatic fragrance and flavour the terroir of the Tweed Valley: its salt breeze and fertile soils, abundant rainfall and sweet subtropical climate, making Soltera a Single Origin rum.
+It presents in its aromatic fragrance and flavour the terroir of the Tweed Valley: its salt breeze, fertile soils and sweet subtropical climate, making Soltera a Single Origin rum.

 Distillation is part science, part art.

-Each handcrafted batch is unique due to seasonal variations and tweaks we make to the recipe and its production for continuous improvement.
+Each handcrafted batch is unique due to seasonal variations and tweaks to the recipe and its production for continuous improvement.

-Some of Soltera's debut spirit, Blanco, is left to rest before bottling unaged.
-The remainder is preserved for barrel ageing.
+Some of Soltera's debut spirit, Blanco, is left to rest before bottling unaged, this is legally classified as a "cane spirit".
+By law in Australia, this spirit must be stored in wood for two years before it is able to be defined as "rum".
+The remainder of spirit product is preserved for barrel ageing.
 There are no artificial colours, flavours or preservatives.
-This is real rum.

 Félix (the still, not grandfather) uses green power to displace its energy usage with certified renewable energy that has no greenhouse gas emissions.
 Water from the system irrigates our garden, which is fertilised by the spent fermentation.
 Nothing goes to waste.

-Soltera's bottles use a swing top lid so that they can be easily reused - they're handy for storing water, legumes, grains, or as a funky flower vase.
+Soltera's bottles use a swing top lid so that they can be easily reused - they're handy for storing water, legumes, grains, or for use as a funky flower vase.

 What's in a name?